roman-milk/roman-milk.github.io/jezebels.md

+===

- ****** Jezebels ****** byE.Z.Riter© I kissed her and pulled her to a sitting position to unzip her dress, which she helped me remove.
+I kissed her and pulled her to a sitting position to unzip her dress, which she helped me remove.
 She lay back on the couch wearing only a garter belt and stockings.
 It was the first time I'd seen her body in the light.
 She had a small pooch of a stomach, a trimmed bush, and a shape that made a man want to mount her.

  The surprise was a tattoo the size of a quarter half-way between her belly button and pubic bone.
 It was an inverted blue triangle with a red block letter "J" in the center.